 We’re sure your first date was highly impressed with your Pez dispenser collection from around the world.
-Collections can be fun, but downsizing is a time to consider whether to abandon old hobbies (dare we say fetishes?).
+Collections can be fun, but downsizing is a time to consider whether to abandon old hobbies.
 If your collection is precious to you despite your lack of space at home, consider housing it in a storage unit.

 Get Brutal In The Kitchen

 Downsizing often means you’ll end up with a smaller kitchen.
 You likely have 10 million gadgets and small electrical appliances you haven’t used in months.
 Kitchens are notorious junk collectors.
 If you don’t use it, pitch it.

 Sell, Dump, Donate Or Store